grantsrb/cogmtc/README.md

         data collection processes, specify the same environment repeatedly. `batch_size` will be forced to be divisible by the length of this list.
+    "incl_cdtnl": bool
+        if true, guarantees conditional vector is used in model.
+        If false, the conditional vector is only used when there are more than 1 environment types
     "harsh": bool
         an optional parameter to determine the reward scheme for gordongames variants